Available with Location Referencing license.

 Reverse a route with intermediate calibration points at equidistance

-In the following example, the route (Route1) has a start measure of 0 and an end measure of 10 with intermediate calibration points at 2.5, 5, and 7.5:
+In the following example, Route1 has a start measure of 0 and an end measure of 10 with intermediate calibration points at 2.5, 5, and 7.5:

-After reversing the route, start and end measures are reversed, and intermediate calibration measures are updated, but the location of calibration points is unchanged.
+After reversing the route, start and end measures are reversed, and intermediate calibration measures are updated, but the location of calibration points remains unchanged.

 Reverse a route with disproportionate intermediate calibration points

-In the following example, the route (Route1) has a start measure of 0 and an end measure of 10 with a disproportionate intermediate calibration point (8):
+In the following example, Route1 has a start measure of 0 and an end measure of 10 with a disproportionate intermediate calibration point (8):

-Start and end measures are reversed, and the intermediate calibration measure is updated from 8 to 2, but the location of the calibration point is unchanged.
+Start and end measures are reversed, and the intermediate calibration measure is updated from 8 to 2, but the location of the calibration point remains unchanged.

 Reverse routes on a line in a line network

-Before reversal, Route1 has a start measure of 0 and an end measure of 10, while Route2 has start and end measures of 15 and 25, and Route3 has start and end measures of 30 and 40.
-The line order for the routes from left to right is 100, 200, and 300.
+Before reversal, Route1 has a start measure of 0 and an end measure of 10, Route2 has start and end measures of 15 and 25, and Route3 has start and end measures of 30 and 40.
+The line order for the routes is 100, 200, and 300, respectively.

 In the following example, three routes that are present on a line (LineA) in a line network are reversed: